 Foot Topic: Body parts (anatomy)

 Meaning The foot is the lowest part of lour leg, below the ankle joint.
 When you stand up and walk, your feet are the parts of your body that touch the ground.

 Similar words -

 Forehead Topic: Body parts (anatomy)

-Meaning The forehead your hair and y is the top part of your face that is between your eyes.
+Meaning The forehead is your hair and ye s the top part of your face that is between our eyes.

 Similar words -

 Gall bladder Topic: Body parts (anatomy)

-Meaning stores up bile. er is a small bag that sits under your liver.
-It The bile goes from your gall bladder to the works to break up the fat that you eat.
+Meaning stores up bile. r is a small bag that sits under your liver.
+It The bile goes from your gall bladder to the vorks to break up the fat that you eat.

 Similar words -

 Gene Topic: General health words

 Meaning Some of your DNA are called genes.
-Genes tell your cells what to do or not do, like, stop growing, grow faster, shrink, grow bigger

-You get your genes from your mum and dad - that's why you look like them and get your blood type from one of them.
+Genes tell your cells what to do or not do, like, stop growing, grow faster, shrink, grow bigger You get your genes from your mum and dad - that's why you look like them and get your blood type from one of them.
 Another way to say you got something from your mum or dad is 'inherited'.
-Sometimes you can inherit genes that cause disease or sickness.
+Sometimes you can inherit genes

+Cincilanturanda that cause disease or sickness.

-Similar words Genetics; inher it
+Similar words Genetics; inheri

-General Anaesthetic Topic: Medicine

-Meaning during an open what is happe cine the doctor uses to make you sleep ration, so you don't feel pain and don't know ning.
-You wake up after the operation when ic medicine has stopped working in your
+General Anaesthetic Meaning Topic: Medicine A strong medicine the doctor uses to make you sleep during an operation, so you don't feel pain and don't know what is happening.
+You wake up after the operation when the anaesthetic medicine has stopped working in your body.

-Similar words Sleeping medic ine; operation medicine; put to sleep
+Similar words Sleeping medicine; operation medicine; put to sleep

 Genetic Topic: General health words

-Meaning comes from you dition is something that runs in the family.
-It our mother or father.
-For example, you might etic reasons (your mum or dad were tall). problems are genetic.
+Meaning A genetic condition is something that runs in the family.
+It comes from your mother or father.
+For example, you might be tall for genetic reasons (your mum or dad were tall).
+Some medical problems are genetic.

+Similar words Genes; heredita ry

+EAL AND A REAL

 Germ Topic: General health words Meaning A germ is a tiny living creature that's too small to see.
 Germs are the things that cause infections.
-They can come from dirt, animals, other people, and lots of other places.
-When they get on or in the body, they can make you sick.
-The COVID germ is virus.
+They can cor from dirt, animals, other people, and lots of other places When they get on or in the body, they can make you sick The COVID germ is virus.
 It spreads around if someone coughs or sneezes and you breathe in that air, it makes you sick.
 The Strep germ is a bacteria that makes sores on the skin, or makes your throat sore, or gets in the blood and causes fever and sickness.
 It spreads from coughing or from touching sores.
-Keepings hands clean by washing with soap and water, washing your face, and having a shower every day are ways to help stop germs.
-Some germs (but not all) can be stopped using vaccines (see vaccine).
-Many germs can be treated with antibiotic medicine.
+Is clean by washing with soap and water, face, and having a shower every day are ways erms.
+Some germs (b (see vaccine). out not all) can be stopped using vaccines Many germs can be treated with antibiotic medicine.
 Similar words Infection; bug; bacteria; virus Gingivitis Topic: Mouth and teeth (oral health) Meaning Sickness in the gums.
 Your gums might get red and sore and go a darker colour.
 Sometimes gingivitis gives you bad breath.
 Similar words Sore gums; gum infection Gland Topic: Body parts (anatomy) Meaning A gland is a normal part of the body that helps the body function.
 It is a small, round lump.
 There are different glands in your body that do different things.
 The ones around your neck fight infection so they might get big and sore if you have a bad sore throat.
 There are different glands in your tummy and other places that make substances for different jobs in your body.
 Similar words - Glasgow Coma Scale e (GCS) Topic: Brain (neurology) Meaning A test to tell if a sickness or injury has caused a problem in your brain.
 Similar words Brain test